bryceandy/laravel_pesapal/README.md

 PESAPAL_CALLBACK_URL=
 ```

-There after run the migration command as the package will load a database migration that stores the payment records
+Thereafter, run the migration command as the package will load a database migration that stores the payment records

 ```bash
 php artisan migrate
 ```

-# Usage
+## Usage

 ### Before making a payment, setup a callback page.

 Create a callback page and register its URL in the `PESAPAL_CALLBACK_URL` environment variable.
 This can be something like `http://yourwebsite.com/callback`

-Once a payment process has been completed by the user, PesaPal will redirect to your site using the url.
+Once a payment process has been completed by the user, Pesapal will redirect to your site using the url.

-### Making a request to PesaPal for a payment.
+### Making a request to Pesapal for a payment.

-PesaPal requires a request sent to their API in order to display the form like the one we [see above](#pesapal-package-for-laravel-apps )
+Pesapal requires a request sent to their API in order to display the form like the one we [see above](#pesapal-package-for-laravel-apps )

 This package comes with a route `/pesapal/iframe` where you can post the data as follows: